turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ## Creating a Ratings Application

 Now let's build the external ratings application to interact with the primary app.
+We'll start with just Ruby, add in ActiveRecord to manipulate the database, then mix in Sinatra for HTTP interaction.

-### Wiring together the stand-alone application
+### Starting the Project

 Let's create a minimal ruby project: